Sweet ’n’ Smoky Chicken Cutlets

 Not included in your delivery

 Wash and dry all produce (except green beans).
 Trim and thinly slice scallions, separating whites from greens.
 Drain pineapple over a small bowl, reserving juice.
-Stir jam, stock concentrate, BBQ Seasoning, ¼ tsp chili powder, 2 tsp sugar, and 2½ tsp vinegar into bowl with reserved juice.
+Stir jam, stock concentrate, BBQ Seasoning, ¼ tsp chili powder (be sure to measure; you’ll use more later), 2 tsp sugar, and 2½ tsp vinegar into bowl with reserved pineapple juice.
 (For 4 servings, use ½ tsp chili powder, 3 tsp sugar, and 5 tsp vinegar.)

-Melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over medium-high heat.
-Add pineapple chunks and scallion whites.
-Cook, stirring occasionally, until just softened, about 1 minute.
+Melt 1 TBSP butter (2 TBSP for 4 servings) in a small pot over mediumhigh heat.
+Add pineapple and scallion whites.
+Cook, stirring occasionally, until just softened, 1-2 minutes.
 Stir in ¾ cup water (1½ cups for 4), rice, salt, and pepper.
 Bring to a boil, then cover and reduce heat to low.
-Cook until rice is tender, about 15 minutes.
+Cook until rice is tender, 15-18 minutes.
 Keep covered off heat until ready to serve.

 Meanwhile, pat chicken dry with paper towels; season all over with salt, pepper, and ½ tsp chili powder (1 tsp for 4 servings).
 Heat a drizzle of oil in a large, preferably nonstick, pan over medium-high heat.
 Add chicken and cook until browned and cooked through, 3-5 minutes per side.
 Turn off heat; transfer to a plate.
 Wipe out pan.

-Pierce green bean bag with a fork; place on a plate.
-Microwave until tender, 2-3 minutes.
+Pierce green bean bag with a fork; place bag on a plate.
+Microwave until tender, 1-2 minutes.
 (TIP: No microwave?
 No problem!
 Steam beans in a small pot with a splash of water until just tender, 5-7 minutes.)
-Carefully transfer to a medium bowl and toss with 1 TBSP butter (2 TBSP for 4 servings) until melted.
+Carefully transfer beans to a medium bowl and toss with 1 TBSP butter (2 TBSP for 4 servings) until melted.
 Season with salt and pepper.

 Fluff rice with a fork, then divide between plates along with chicken and green beans.
-Drizzle chicken with any remaining glaze.
-Garnish with scallion greens.
+Drizzle chicken with any remaining sauce.
+Garnish with scallion greens and serve.